 Department Mission

-The mission of this department is to save the lives and property of the citizens and visitors of Derry Township from fire and other natural or man made hazards through the employment of fire suppression, rescue, and hazard control measures; to prevent emergencies from occurring and lessen the risk to life by providing fire safety and prevention training and education; and to maintain a stable and safe work environment for it's personnel.
+• Save the lives and property of the citizens and visitors of Derry Township from fire and other natural or man made hazards through the employment of fire suppression, rescue, and hazard control measures.

 Website Mission